This post may contain affiliate links. Please read my disclosure policy

 This recipe would even be great served with tortillas and a build your own taco bar if you want to gather everyone around the grill for a fun meal together!

 Want more seafood recipe ideas?
-Try some of my favorite recipes
+Try some of my favorites

 - Blackened Tilapia Bowl